 For a fashion or streetwear hoodie, polyester-heavy fabrics are not always the best fit.
 But for gymwear, teamwear, travel layers, or technical collections, they can make sense.

 This is why “best hoodie material” is always product-dependent.
 The best material for a streetwear fleece hoodie is not necessarily the best material for a performance training hoodie.
+For a broader fabric selection process, you can also read our guide on how to choose the best fabric for a startup clothing brand.

-Fleece vs French terry hoodie: what’s the difference?
+Fleece vs French Terry Hoodie: What’s the Difference?

 This is one of the most useful comparisons for product teams.